 In response to the COVID-19 pandemic, we began accepting Paycheck Protection Program (PPP) loans as eligible collateral.
-In addition, as many of our members assist borrowers affected by the COVID-19 pandemic, we are accepting as eligible collateral loans temporarily granted forbearance due to the pandemic as long as the loans continue to meet all other eligibility requirements as defined in our collateral guidelines.
+In addition, as many of our members assist borrowers affected by the COVID-19 pandemic, we accept as eligible collateral loans temporarily granted forbearance prior to December 31, 2021 due to the pandemic as long as the loans continue to meet all other eligibility requirements as defined in our collateral guidelines.
 To the extent that these loans become delinquent or do not meet the Bank's eligibility guidelines in the future, the value of collateral pledged to secure member credit may be negatively impacted.
-For a discussion of our credit risks, and risks relating to the COVID-19 pandemic, see Risk Factors on page 23.
+For a discussion of our credit risks, and risks relating to the COVID-19 pandemic, see Risk Factors on page 22.